What are the Health Benefits of Chicken?

-*NOTE: Like any other raw meat, be sure to always cook chicken to a safe temperature (165 degrees Fahrenheit) before eating.
-Always wash your hands, utensils, dishes, and any other surface that has touched the raw chicken with soap and hot water to ensure no bacteria have been allowed to go astray.
+Like any other raw meat, be sure to always cook chicken to a safe temperature (165 degrees Fahrenheit) before eating.
+Also, always wash your hands, utensils, dishes, and any other surface that has touched the raw chicken with soap and hot water to ensure no bacteria to prevent cross-contamination.

 Now that you’ve picked perfect bird, why not try this easy yet elegant Greek Roasted Chicken Recipe?

 For more great chicken recipes, take a look at Taste of Home’s Best Chicken Recipes for 2021.